sunnyhoward/SCI/README.md

 For each copy, we can potentially try and first un-integrate and un-disperse that copy, but maintaining the blur from dispersion.
 Then we will put the cubes together and unblur later.

 ## Models
-The ML models and the helper functions
+The ML models and the helper functions.
+- Right now, the undispersed cube contains some spatially varying spectral modulation already.
 - Implement Wiener deconvolution instead of just division.
 I also like the idea of making the fourier-kernel trainable.
 - Maybe make a model to analyse each copy separately, before bringing them together.

 ## Forward
 The forward models.
 - Try and get padding working with the Fourier method.
 - Get normalization working in calc_psiT_g.
+- The Mask needs to be made correctly.

 ## Other Qs